Allann/Modeller/docs/definitions.md

 # Definitions

+> ⚠️ **Legacy Documentation** - This describes the existing C# fluent API implementation.
+For the future YAML-based approach, see [Future Specification](architecture/draft/README.md).

 Definitions describe your **domain model** - the entities, services, fields, and relationships that templates will transform into code.

 ## Structure